 - Ensuring the injection does not induce seismicity that could potentially damage nearby infrastructure.

 Why Conventional 2D/3D Seismic by itself is Inadequate:

-Conventional reflection seismic data is usually acquired over the candidate project area to locate faults and assess the structural integrity of the injection site.
-However, this is a static image that fails to address the dynamic issues associated with an active CO2 injection.
+Conventional reflection seismic data is usually acquired over the candidate project area to locate faults and assess the structural integrity of the storage reservoir.
+However, these are static images that fail to address the dynamic issues associated with active CO2 injection.